 Tucked away in a leafy valley of Western Cape Province, Franschhoek has a long history as the beating heart of South Africa’s wine and gastronomy scene.
 Influenced by centuries of French Huguenot settlers, Franschhoek is home to some of the finest vineyards and wine estates in the country.
 The town has an abundance of elegant restaurants, many influenced by its French origins.
 As one of the oldest towns in South Africa, Franschhoek also hosts a clutch of monuments and art galleries.

-One of the largest game reserves on the continent and one of the greatest wildlife watching destinations in the world, Kruger National Park spans nearly 20,000 square kilometres, and should not be missed on South Africa luxury holidays.
+One of the largest game reserves on the continent and one of the greatest wildlife watching destinations in the world, Kruger National Park spans nearly 20,000 square kilometres, and should not be missed on luxury holidays to South Africa.
 Living in its vast plains and savannahs, Africa’s Big Five can be found alongside over a hundred other types of mammals including cheetah, giraffe, hippo and zebra.
 The Lebombo Mountains rise in the park’s east, granite hills dot the bushveld of the south, while tropical forests cut across the north.

 One of South Africa’s oldest towns, Stellenbosch is a mainstay of South Africa’s reputation for excellent cuisine and outstanding wines.
 Surrounded by the sweeping vineyards of the Cape Winelands and vistas of soaring mountains, Stellenbosch is the perfect place to sample some of South Africa’s world-class wines.
 Visit the endless rows of perfect vines populating the outskirts or stroll through the historic town’s Cape Dutch architecture; housing art galleries, cafés and restaurants, shaded by the oak trees that line the streets.